gh-xd/gh-xd.github.io/_pages/about.md

 Qu4lity  (EU H2020 825030) is the biggest European project dedicated to Autonomous Qu4lity (AQ) and Zero Defect Manufacturing (ZDM) in the Industry 4.0, co-funded by the Horizon 2020.

 This pilot is based on a case from Airbus.
 Research concept is a semantic integration in industrial system design towards MBSE approach.
-The aim of the reasearch is to integrate different engineering activities, processes, methods, tools in system desing so that people from different domains/departments can colaborate efficiently and cross-disciplinary decision making are better supported (pic.
-Below trade dashboard).
+The aim of the reasearch is to integrate different engineering activities, processes, methods, tools in system design so that people from different domains/departments can colaborate efficiently and cross-disciplinary decision making are better supported (pic. below trade dashboard).

 ![asdf](dashboard.png)

-The DES tool is developed with Python based on open source discrete event simulation engine *SimPy*.
+The DES tool is developed with Python based on an open source discrete event simulation engine *SimPy*.
 DES models are object-oriented designed.
-Models are instantiated according to design concept models as input, then processed and simulated, aiming at a automatic  generation of design concepts trade-off to support decision (pic. below data flow overview).
+Models are instantiated according to design concept models in meta-model, then processed and simulated, aiming at a automatic  generation of design concepts trade-off to support decision (pic. below data flow overview).

 ![des](des.png)